Join the Moose Jaw Police Service

 The POPAT is a job-related physical test that approximates the physical activity performed by police officers.
 The test simulates circumstances where a police officer chases, controls, and apprehends a suspect.
 The test must be completed within four minutes, forty-five seconds.
 We highly recommend that applicants familiarize themselves with the POPAT prior to submitting their application.

 Applicants require clearance from a medical doctor prior to participating in the POPAT.
-The POPAT is administered by the Dr. Paul Schwann Applied Health and Research Centre at the University of Regina (306-585-4004).
+The POPAT is administered by the Centre for Health, Wellness and Performance at the University of Regina (306-585-4004).
 A $90.00 administration fee to participate in the POPAT must be paid by the applicant.
-The fee is payable to the Dr. Paul Schwann Applied Health and Research Centre by cash or personal cheque on the date of the POPAT.
+The fee is payable to the Centre for Health, Wellness and Performance by cash or personal cheque on the date of the POPAT.

 Suitable applicants will participate in a formal, structured interview with members of the selection board.
 This behavioural interview is designed to evaluate the applicant’s past performance relative to the Constable Position Dimensions posted on our web site.
 This interview provides an opportunity for applicants to demonstrate their qualifications to the selection board.